Tesleprub23/quickdemoapp_08_2023/README.md

 # quickdemoapp_08_2023
+## new application
-This is a quick app
+This is a quick demo app